Aligned. And Elevating.

 /Momentum Building

-Canada and EU signed the Strategic Partnership of the Future in Brussels — defence, trade, and technology cooperation formalized at the highest level.
+Canada and EU signed the Strategic Partnership of the Future in Brussels, formalizing defence, trade, and technology cooperation formalized at the highest level.

-Source →Canada announced a tenfold increase in European Space Agency investment at the Ministerial Council in Bremen.
+Source →Canada committed CAD $664.6M to the European Space Agency at the Ministerial Council — the largest investment since 1979.
 Focus on dual-use civilian and defence space technologies.

-Source →First non-European country admitted to the EUR 150B Security Action for Europe defence initiative — access to joint procurement and low-interest defence loans.
+Source →First non-European country admitted to the Security Action for Europe (SAFE) defence initiative, gaining access to up to $244B in EU loans for joint procurement and defence projects.

 Source →Siemens investing CAD $150M over five years to establish an AI Manufacturing Technologies R&D Center in Oakville, Ontario.
 Focus: AI, edge computing, digital twins for battery and EV production.